micahamd/localllama/readme.md

 # Local(o)llama chatbot

-A feature-rich Python application for seamlessly interacting with local Ollama and Google's Gemini models.
+A feature-rich Python application for interacting with local Ollama and Google's Gemini models.
 For Gemini functionality, ensure to include a GOOGLE_API_KEY in the .env file.

 ## Features